cjdbarlow/Part-One/determinants_of_cardiac_output.md

 Contractility increases as afterload increases.

 ###Measuring Contractility{#cont}
- * As with the other determinants of cardiac output, there has been some difficulty in developing measurable indicies for contractility
+ * As with the other determinants of cardiac output, there has been some difficulty in developing measurable indices for contractility
  * All measures of contractility are affected by preload or afterload to some extent